mw-orcl/Move_Improve/lab500/content.md

 ​

 ​	14.
-Select Allow secure access from everywhere.
+(Older UI) Select Allow secure access from everywhere.
 For your own application, you should select network access to be from Virtual cloud network.
+Newer UI will just have the Configure access control rules.

 ​	15.
 Do not check the box Configure Access Control Rules.
 However the best practice is to configure Access Control to your ATP.